Majorization Minimization Methods for Distributed Pose Graph Optimization: Appendix L. Pose Graph Optimization Datasets

 for any $X\in\R^{d\times(d+1)n}$, which suggests

 With $\nH_{ij}^{\ab}\in\R^{(d+1)n\times(d+1)n}$ in \cref{eq::MH,eq::Hab}, we define $E_{ij}^{\ab}(\cdot|\Xk):\R^{d\times(d+1)n}\rightarrow \R$:

-in which $\wabijk$ is given in \cref{eq::wabij}.
+where $\wabijk$ is given in \cref{eq::wabij}.
 From the equation above, it can be concluded that $E_{ij}^{\ab}(X|\Xk)$ majorizes $F_{ij}^{\ab}(X)$ as the following proposition states, which is important for the construction of surrogate functions for distributed PGO.

 \begin{prop} Given any nodes $\alpha,\,\beta\in \AA$ with either $\alpha = \beta$ or $\alpha\neq\beta$, if $\rho(\cdot):\R^+\rightarrow \R$ is a loss kernel that satisfies \cref{assumption::loss}, then we obtain